 The lawyers for the three officials will look to discredit the witnesses set to testify.

-[!the!] despicable, corrupt individuals on the planet.
+[The witnesses are the most] despicable, corrupt individuals on the planet.

 Argentinian-Italian marketing executive Alejandro Burzaco is expected to be a key government witness, and according to Napout’s attorney Silvia Pinera, got a “sweetheart deal” after he “turned himself in and began telling stories”.